-This site showcases my art but also explains how my past careers influence it.
-To my mind both are linked, as figurative art is about truth: my perception of reality and my response to life.
-And truth is at the heart of journalism, which I promoted as a news pr at the BBC and Sky News.
+This site showcases my art - and explains how my past careers influence it.
+Both are linked, as figurative art is about curiosity and truth: my perception of reality and my response to life - and storytelling.
+All of these lie at the heart of journalism, which I promoted as a BBC & Sky News PR.

-Winner of the judges' prize at Egypt's first biennale (2013), I studied for five years at Heatherley's School of Fine Art in Chelsea, whose famous alumni include many of the pre-Raphaelites and Walter Sickert and whose tutors include members of the Royal Society of Portrait Painters.
+Winner of the judges' prize at Egypt's first biennale (2013), I studied for five years at The Heatherley School of Fine Art in Chelsea, whose famous alumni include many of the pre-Raphaelites and Walter Sickert and whose tutors include members of the Royal Society of Portrait Painters.

 On the school’s Post Diploma in Portraiture and Portraiture Diploma courses I studied anatomy and, although focused on life drawing and oil painting from the model, I also studied sculpture and printmaking.
 To find out more about the diploma, through interviews with my tutors, fellow students and myself, click here.

-Humphrys said of the experience: ‘It's rather odd having someone do your portrait while you're working.
-They say the camera never lies..sadly, neither does the artist.
-I rather hoped she might iron out the wrinkles!’"
+John Humphrys: "It's rather odd having someone do your portrait while you're working.
+They say the camera never lies...sadly, neither does the artist.
+I rather hoped she might iron out the wrinkles."

-Boulton said, "Because we are looking out from ourselves most of us don't know what we really look like let alone what impression we make - a portrait is the best way to find out and Stella has an artist's eye and professional insight when it comes to people from the media world like me."
+Adam Boulton: "Because we are looking out from ourselves most of us don't know what we really look like, let alone what impression we make - a portrait is the best way to find out and Stella has an artist's eye and professional insight when it comes to people from the media world like me."

-Echingham said of the experience: "Being scrutinized by an artist's eye is a world away from sitting in front of a news camera – a far more personal and exposed experience – but the fact I know how gentle and endearing Stella is made it an altogether easier time than I’d imagined."
+Julie Etchingham: "Being scruitinized by an artist's eye is a world away from sitting in front of a news camera – a far more personal and exposed experience – but the fact I know how gentle and endearing Stella is made it an altogether easier time than I’d imagined."